stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 You are unlikely to be affected by this change.
 `deactivate` has now been made `async`, if there is an underlying active connection, the call will wait till that is terminated.
-This prevents a race condition that may cause more that one active underlying connection in case `deativate` and `activate` were invoked in quick succession.
+This prevents a race condition that may cause more than one active underlying connection in case `deativate` and `activate` were invoked in quick succession.